Substituted β-carboline: Hallucinogenic activity

 The hallucinogenic effects of β-carbolines are said to be qualitatively distinct from those of serotonergic psychedelics like mescaline but similar to those of ibogaine.
 Along these lines, β-carbolines and ibogaine fully substitute for each other in rodent drug discrimination tests.
 The mechanism of action of hallucinogens of the β-carboline and ibogaine type is unclear.
-Findings are conflicting on whether serotonin 5-HT_{2A} receptor activation may be involved or not. β-Carbolines and ibogaine do have low affinity for the serotonin 5-HT_{2A} receptor, but β-carbolines failed to activate the receptor even at high concentrations. β-Carbolines and ibogaine show stimulus generalization with serotonergic psychedelics like DOM and LSD in rodent drug discrimination tests and this generalization can be blocked by serotonin 5-HT_{2} receptor antagonists.
+Findings are conflicting on whether serotonin 5-HT_{2A} receptor activation may be involved or not. β-Carbolines and ibogaine do have low affinity for the serotonin 5-HT_{2A} receptor, but β-carbolines fail to activate the receptor even at very high concentrations. β-Carbolines and ibogaine show stimulus generalization with serotonergic psychedelics like DOM and LSD in rodent drug discrimination tests and this generalization can be blocked by serotonin 5-HT_{2} receptor antagonists.
 On the other hand, a fairly selective serotonin 5-HT_{2A} receptor antagonist did not affect harmaline's substitution of ibogaine in rodent drug discrimination tests.
-Moreover, unlike psychedelics, ibogaine does not produce the head-twitch response in rodents.
+Moreover, unlike psychedelics, harmine and ibogaine do not produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
+However, in another study, harmine did produce the head-twitch response.

+Although traditional β-carbolines and harmala alkaloids are inactive as serotonin 5-HT_{2A} receptor agonists and do not act as serotonergic psychedelics, certain synthetic tryptoline derivatives, such as pinoline (6-methoxytryptoline), 1-ethyl-6-hydroxytryptoline, and 1-(2,4,5-trimethoxyphenyl)-6-chlorotryptoline, have more recently been found to be potent and high-efficacy serotonin 5-HT_{2A} and 5-HT_{2C} receptor agonists.
+Both tryptoline and pinoline have been found to partially substitute for LSD in rodent drug discrimination tests similarly to other β-carbolines.
+The substitution by tryptoline was blocked by the serotonin receptor antagonist pizotifen and by the serotonin synthesis inhibitor para-chlorophenylalanine (PCPA).